 A little side hustle here and a little extra income there completes the overall picture.
 I therefore don’t have to worry if my China exposure develops to my disadvantage.

 The risk associated with the fourth quadrant is, therefore, manageable.
 I am aware of the risk and, thus, automatically leave the fourth quadrant.
 And as far as the meltdown of a nuclear power plant is concerned… well, then we have completely different problems.
 And I can’t diversify away all the risks :).

 The quadrants of knowledge are a helpful tool for risk management.
 They show us that we never operate in a world where we understand everything and are aware of everything.

 This also means that we will always encounter an element that we either do not understand or are unaware of.

 Accordingly, I adjust my investments and curb my risk appetite.
-Because good risk management is like falling into a black hole where you can say: “Well, that’s not unexpected.”
+Because good risk management is like falling into a black hole, and to whatever awaits you there, you could easily and without lying say, “Well, that’s not unexpected.”